Creating Positive Change

 For grant applications that don’t fit neatly into other named categories, The Foundation welcomes the opportunity to explore activities that offer clear community benefit valued by named beneficiaries; address gaps and promote effectiveness within the socioecological system; and strengthen community resilience.

-IRS status: Your organization must have tax-exempt status under Section 501(c)(3) of the IRS Code.
+IRS status: Your organization must currently hold tax-exempt status under Section 501(c)(3) of the IRS Code.

 Exclusions